 Access restriction Operation Remarks Display prohibition The restricted data cannot be displayed.
 This restriction applies to jumping from other windows, viewing search results, and print- ing previews.
 Change prohibition The restricted data cannot be changed.
-This restriction applies to changed.
 The data can be displayed but not changed on the display.
-This restriction applies to changed.
+This restriction applies to changing or re- placing text in POU names.